 Tip

-Wondering if the sprint is for you?
+Wondering if the sessions are for you?
 We have got just the page

 Ready to contribute?
 Go to Your first contribution to PyMC page